Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Introduction

 In this work, we aim to enable continuous monitoring of experiments with delayed outcomes using anytime-valid inference methods.
 At any analysis time $t$, the data is \textit{right-censored}: the outcomes for some units have not yet been observed.
 Crucially, the treatment itself influences this censoring.
 Not only are unit outcomes random, but the order in which units are observed is also random.

 Our contributions are as follows.
-To remain robust to temporal heterogeneity and nonstationarity, we formulate delayed-outcome experimentation in a design-based framework where both outcome time and value are unknown fixed potential outcomes.
+To remain robust to temporal heterogeneity and nonstationarity, we formulate delayed-outcome experimentation with staggered entry in a design-based framework where both outcome time and value are unknown fixed potential outcomes.
 As treatment assignment is the only source of randomness, this enables us to provide confidence sequences under a minimal set of assumptions.
 We target the sample cumulative reward as a function of time, a causal estimand that avoids modeling the unobserved future or assuming a superpopulation.
-We characterize exactly which augmented estimators preserve a martingale structure under a specific design-based filtration: the augmentation must activate at the event time and remain constant, enabling variance reduction via covariate adjustment.
-This enables us to provide time-uniform confidence sequences for each arm with tighter bounds than plain IPW.
+We characterize the augmented estimators that preserve a martingale structure under a specific design-based filtration: the augmentation must activate at the event time and remain constant thereafter.
 We then prove a negative result: the treatment effect estimation error is not a martingale under \textit{any} filtration.
 This impossibility result arises from the dependence between arms induced by randomized assignment and the temporal misalignment caused by differentially delayed outcomes.
 We resolve this via a union bound over single-arm confidence sequences---a necessity analogous to the variance upper bound in classical design-based inference, where cross-arm dependence cannot be estimated from observed data.
 We demonstrate that this union bound actually yields \textit{tighter} intervals than the variance upper bound when treatment induces asymmetry in outcome arrival rates.